-Each coated particle consists of a spherical kernel of uranium dioxide (UO2) surrounded by four coating layers.
-The innermost coating layer is known as the buffer layer, and is followed in turn by a pyrocarbon layer known as the inner pyrocarbon (IPyC) layer, a silicon carbide (SiC) layer, and another pyrocarbon layer known as the outer pyrocarbon (OPyC) layer.
+Each coated particle consists of a spherical kernel of uranium dioxide $(UO_2)$ surrounded by four coating layers.
+The innermost coating layer is known as the buffer layer, and is followed in turn by a pyrocarbon layer known as the inner pyrocarbon (IPyC) layer, a silicon carbide (SiC) layer, and another pyrocarbon layer known as the outer pyrocarbon layer known as the outer pyrocarbon (OPyC) layer.
 This coated particle design is known as the TRISO design, and is graphically represented by Figure 2.